ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 certain resource.
 One of the ways to improve the situation is to use read/write locks, which allow multiple readers to access the resource simultaneously, but provide an exclusive resource ownership for the writer.
-This means that writer will read for other readers and writers.
+This means that writer will wait for other readers and writers.
 Also, that readers will wait until writer is done manipulating the resource, which all may result into contention.